leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/01-quickstart.md

 description: Getting started with BrowserPod
 ---

+BrowserPod provides a sandboxed runtime for executing code safely in the browser.
+This quickstart will get you running your first BrowserPod application in minutes.

 ## 1. Register a free account

 In order to use BrowserPod, you need to obtain an API key.